 Standing Pilot Gas Furnace Sequence of Operation can be found here.
 The standing pilot sequence of operation is different than the sequence for the electronic ignition gas furnace.

 In any case, many things can happen in that furnace sequence of operation that can prevent the gas furnace from providing heat.
-Probably the first thing that can happen that will prevent the furnace from starting is the failure of the draft motor.
+Probably the first thing that can happen that prevents the furnace from starting is the failure of the draft motor.
 In that case, the power to the motor, which usually originates from the control board should be checked.
-If that is okay then the motor itself needs to be checked.
+If that is okay, then the motor itself needs to be checked.

-For instance, a bad inducer or forced draft motor will prevent the pressure switch from closing.
+For instance, a bad inducer or forced draft motor prevents the pressure switch from closing.
 The pressure switch is in the safety circuit.
-If the safety circuit is not complete then the control board will stop the process of the gas furnace igniting.
-The gas furnace problem with the motor or the pressure switch needs to be corrected.
-Corrected before proceeding any further in the process of fixing the gas furnace problem.
+If the safety circuit is not complete, then the control board stops the process of the gas furnace igniting.
+The gas furnace problem with the motor or the pressure switch needs to be corrected and corrected before proceeding any further in the process of fixing the gas furnace problem.

 Furthermore, another issue that can occur with the draft motor is the blower wheel.
-If the blower wheel is bad and not moving air then it needs to be repaired.
-Additionally, some manufacturers use eighth-inch rubber or plastic hose to check pressure for the pressure switch.
-If the hose is disconnected or dry rotted it needs to be repaired or fixed.
+If the blower wheel is bad and not moving air, then it needs to be repaired.
+Additionally, some manufacturers use an eighth-inch rubber or plastic hose to check the pressure for the pressure switch.
+If the hose is disconnected or dry rotted, it needs to be repaired or fixed.

 Another furnace problem to troubleshoot that is related to this is one of the safety switches being open.
 The pressure switch is a safety switch.
-However other safety switches include limit switches that can trip.
-They trip either because the switch is faulty and needs to be replaced or because there is a problem.
+However, other safety switches include limit switches that can trip.
+Switches trip either because the switch is faulty and needs to be replaced or because there is a problem.
 A problem that is causing too much heat to build up and causing the safety limit to open.
-It opens to prevent damage from the excessive heat build up.
-Additionally, safety switches are very important and prevent catastrophe.
+It opens to prevent damage from excessive heat build-up.
+Additionally, safety switches are critical and prevent catastrophe.

 Additional Common Issues